Turning Interiorscape Challenges Into Opportunities

 Communicate Effectively

-Determined to find out, I went upstairs to investigate and found that wallpaper had been replaced with paint on the wall directly above the planters.
-A quick question to a tenant confirmed that a toilet had overflowed and flooded the space.
-Oh no!
-I hurried back downstairs, found some gloves in my car, and thought of the first C—cool down.
+I hurried back downstairs, grabbed some gloves from my car, and thought about the first C—cool down.
 I sat in my car and prayed for a few minutes until I felt calm enough to tackle the issue head-on.
-Feeling more composed, I managed to slip one planter off the wall by sliding it over the wall screws.
-The other two were too full to move, forcing me to use a small paper cup to remove the excess water, bit by bit.
+Once I was more composed, I managed to slip one planter off the wall by sliding it over the wall screws.
+The other planters were too full to move, forcing me to use a small paper cup to remove excess water bit by bit.

 You May Also Like